-If the Secretary of State determines that a committee, contributor or Other Filer is in violation of Oregon election law as described in the matrices above, and the total calculated penalty is \$75 or more, the Elections Division will create a case and deliver by first class mail or by email a Notice of Proposed Civil Penalty (proposed penalty notice) to the individual who is liable for the violations.
+If the Secretary of State determines that a committee, contributor or independent expenditure filerOther Filer is in violation of Oregon election law because late and/or insufficient transactions were filed or a Certificate of Limited Contributions and Expenditures is filed lateas described in the matrices above, and the total calculated penalty is \$75 or more, the Elections Division will create a case and deliver by first class mail or by email a Notice of Proposed Civil Penalty (proposed penalty notice) to the individual who is liable for the violations.
 The notice is sent to:

-- → the treasurer of a political action committee or petition committee, or if applicable, the civil penalty designee; - $\rightarrow$ the candidate of a candidate committee and the designated treasurer of a candidate committee; - → a Responsible Party for an Other Filer; - → A contributor who has made a contribution that exceeds the allowed amount for the recipient
+- → the treasurer of a political action committee or petition committee, or if applicable, the civil penalty designee; - → the candidate of a candidate committee and the designated treasurer of a candidate committee; or - → a Responsible Party for an independent expenditure filerOther Filer; - → A contributor who has made a contribution that exceeds the allowed amount for the recipient

-The notice informs the liable individual of the potential penalty and provides an opportunity to request a hearing if there is a mitigating circumstance that directly caused the violation.
+The notice informs the liable individual of the potential penalty and provides an opportunity to request a hearing if there is a mitigating circumstance that directly caused the late or insufficient filingviolation.
 Not all violations are eligible for relief due to mitigating circumstances.